EthanLynam/RockPaperScissors/README.md

 java RockPaperScissors

 The game is played within the terminal, when you run the program you should be prompted.
+First the program will take in an integer for the number of games, then play x amount of games with you.
+Finally, itt will output the final results of all games.